mmborres/fluffily/README.md

 Because a Hotdogs Database might sound trivial at this point.
 Or, not?
 Point is, I was pushing myself harder to make something complicated in a week.
 LOL.
 Take note this is also my first ever Ruby on Rails project.

 Anyway, for someone who has not used dating apps ever, this project is a really cute attempt.
 Again, LOL.
-But yeah, who has done a full-functioning dating app in one week?
+But yeah, who has done a fully-functioning dating app in one week?
 Me!
 And, it's for dogs. =)

 Kidding aside, let's go technical now.